logo

 3 foods to avoid for diabetes

+To watch this as a video, click here.
 Did you know that some foods can be keeping your blood sugars in the diabetic range, and contributing to the disease, whilst there are others that can help to balance your blood sugar?
 Here is an explanation of what each of the foods are and why they make a difference to your diabetes.
 The principles here are aimed at type 2 diabetes, but should also be helpful in type 1, gestational diabetes, and insulin resistance (or prediabetes).
 Before I get into the details, make sure that your diabetes is being monitored by a doctor and if you do make changes to your diet, be sure to monitor your glucose levels, so that your blood sugars stay within the safe range.
-Firstly, we need to start with an understanding...
+Firstly,...

 Share